 The acting chairman of ACMA (Australian Communications and Media Authority), Mr Bean, took robust measures to make sure that any online casino operator that is still taking Australian players in the wake of the new regulation gets a strong reason to stop immediately.

 In a very chilled and calculated move, Mr Bean wrote to the Director of NJDGE (New Jersey Department of Gaming Enforcement) David Rebuck.
-He was reminding him that the New Jersey law ensures that the respective parties that are towing the line mustn’t violate violet online gaming laws that are in foreign countries.
+He was reminding him that the New Jersey law ensures that the respective parties.
+Parties that are towing the line mustn’t violate violet online gaming laws that are in foreign countries.

 The Letters Mr Bean Wrote

 In April 2016, the Department of Gaming Enforcement issued out a DAB (Director’s Advisory Bulletin) that was written “Impact of Operations in Grey Markets on Suitability for Licensure”.
 The purpose of this DAB was to make sure that B2B (Business to Business) and B2C (Business to Consumer\Player) companies that have licenses to operate in New Jersey continue doing their business practices legitimately and adequately.